Queen Latifah: 2003–2009: Change to traditional singing

 After Order in the Court, Latifah shifted primarily to singing soul music and jazz standards, which she had used sparingly in her previous hip-hop-oriented records.
 In 2004, she released the soul/jazz standards The Dana Owens Album.
 On July 11, 2007, Latifah sang at the famed Hollywood Bowl in Los Angeles as the headlining act in a live jazz concert.
-In front of a crowd of more than 12,400, she was backed by a 10-piece live orchestra and three backup vocalists, which was billed as the Queen Latifah Orchestra.
+In front of a crowd of more than 12,400, she was backed by a 10-piece live orchestra, which was billed as the Queen Latifah Orchestra, and three backup vocalists.
 Latifah performed new arrangements of standards including "California Dreaming", first made popular by 1960s icons the Mamas & the Papas.
 Later in 2007, Latifah released an album titled Trav'lin' Light.
 Jill Scott, Erykah Badu, Joe Sample, George Duke, Christian McBride, and Stevie Wonder made guest appearances.
 The album was nominated for a Grammy in the "Best Traditional Pop Vocal Album" category.

 In 2009, Latifah, along with the NJPAC Jubilation Choir, recorded the title track on the album Oh, Happy Day: An All-Star Music Celebration, covering the song that the Edwin Hawkins Singers made popular in 1969.